-At Holmesglen we offer a number of courses that are delivered either partly or wholly online and we are committed to providing a high quality and supportive learning experience for you.
-These online service standards outline our commitment to you in the following key areas:
+At Holmesglen we offer a number of courses that are delivered either partly or wholly online.
+We are committed to providing a high quality and supportive learning experience for students.
+These online service standards outline our commitment in the following key areas:

 Holmesglen will provide the following support when you study any aspect of your course online: